-When I moved into my first house I had this notion of going to Findley Market multiple times a week to get fresh meats and produce and cooking meals every evening.
+Fast forward to the late 50s Venus.
+When I moved into my first house in the city I had this notion of going to Findley Market multiple times a week to get fresh meats and produce and cooking meals every evening.
 I shared this concept with friends and I received great cooking for one cookbooks.
 That notion faded quickly, cooking for one sucks, but on one occasion I bought zucchini to grill in oven.
 Instead of grilling it I shredded it and made bread.
 I didn’t have my normal ingredients for it (pineapple, walnuts or raisins), but I did have tart cherries and chocolate chips and I thought chocolate covered cherries are good, so try it in the bread.
 I was on to something.
 I let my friend Carolyn Wallace, owner of The Perfect Brew, try it.
 She loved it.
 My friend Maisha tried it and said “girl you need to be selling this” and so the seed was planted.
 I met Crystal Grace, owner of Cream + Sugar Coffee House, thru catering jobs for Carolyn, so I approached her first.
 She said yes to carrying it in her shop.
-That gave me confidence to approach Mom ‘N ‘Em Coffee and Wine, located just a block from my house.
-They also liked the bread, so for months I had only three customers and sold only the Cherry-Chocolate Zucchini Bread.
+With that a cottage business was launched.

 I wasn’t making a ton of money, but mentally this endeavor came at the right time.
 Covid-19 had shut down my consulting business and I had grown weary from the media’s use of the term “essential workers”.
-I had spent the last 25 years of my life working in an industry, hospitality, that had been rendered non-essential or at least that was my mind’s interpretation.
-These three businesses, and their genuine love of my bread, made me feel essential again.
+I had spent the last 25 years of my life working in the hospitality industry, that had been rendered non-essential.
+These businesses, and their genuine love of my bread, made me feel essential again.